ucsd-ccbb/qiimp/docs/index.rst

 .. figure::  images/allerrors.png
    :align:   center

-* If at any point in filling out the metadata wizard you have made a mistake or left a required field empty, an error box will show at the bottom of the screen telling you the exact error and where it can be found.
+* If at any point in filling out the interface you have made a mistake or left a required field empty, an error box will show at the bottom of the screen telling you the exact error and where it can be found.

-* If you already have an excel sheet made with the Metadata Wizard, you can also use that to create your custom fields
+* If you already have an excel sheet made with QIIMP, you can also use that to create your custom fields

-  * This file MUST be created with the Metadata Wizard
+  * This file MUST be created with QIIMP

 .. figure::  images/uploadfile.png
    :align:   center